-Welcome to our new PERI affiliated Faculty Member Dr. Bryan Caplan
+Welcome to our new PERI Fellows for Fall 2021!

 First PERI Fellow Emilia Suggs graduates from MTSU with Ph.D. in Economics

 PERI/MTSU alum Dr. Emilia J. Suggs is the recipient of the 2021 James M. Buchanan Dissertation Award.
 The award for the best dissertation in political economy was presented by PERI Director Daniel Smith to recognize Emilia’s scholarly research on “Preference Identification and Political Participation in Alternative Voting Systems.”
-She will be joining King University this fall as an assistant professor in the School of Business, Technology, and Economics.
+She has joined King University in Fall 2021 as an assistant professor in the School of Business, Technology, and Economics.